 283 Apocalypses

 This course focuses on a popular genre of texts called "apocalypse", produced in the early development of Judaism and Christianity.
 Apocalypses deal with the end of the world.
 We will explore the development of the worldview called apocalypticism and the ancient literature associated with it, both from outside and inside the Bible.
 Students compare what they've learned about ancient apocalypses to contemporary apocalyptic and post-apocalyptic ideas, from zombies to climate change.
 Three credits.
-Offered 2024-2025.
+Offered every year.

 300-Level Courses